adobe-commerce/partner-day-accs/README.md

 - `scripts/onboarding/config/events.json`

   Defines all the meaningful events that the integration needs to care about.
-For this lab, we'll focus on the `com.adobe.commerce.observer.sales._order_save_commit_after` event listed at the beginning of this file.
+For this lab, we'll focus on the `com.adobe.commerce.observer.sales_order_save_commit_after` event listed at the beginning of this file.

   If more events were required, we would specify them in this file.
 Although not used for this lab, the full starter kit also provides support for product, customer, and stock events.